-The Proposed Action, AA1, and AA2 would create minor to moderate effects on cultural resources.
-One National Register eligible archaeological resource (482-12-08/H) and one historic property, the Kilarc powerhouse (482-12-06H), have been identified within the APE for the Kilarc Development.
-In addition, one unevaluated archaeological resource (482-12-11/H) has been identified in the APE for the Kilarc Development; this resource would be treated as National Register eligible until such time that it is fully evaluated.
-Although no National Register eligible archaeological resources were identified within the APE for the Cow Creek Development, one historic property, the Cow Creek powerhouse (482-12-01H), as well as three unevaluated archaeological resources (482-12-03H, 482-12-04, 482-12-05/H), have been identified within the APE.
-The unevaluated resources would be treated as National Register eligible until such time that they are fully evaluated.
-The proposed MOA would mitigate the effects created by the Proposed Action on archaeological and historical resources in both the Kilarc and the Cow Creek Developments.
+The Proposed Action, AA1, and AA2 would create major long-term adverse effects on the Kilarc (482-12-06H) and the Cow Creek powerhouses, due to their identification as historic properties within the defined APE.
+One National Register eligible archaeological resource (482-12-08/H) has been identified within the APE for the Kilarc Development.
+One unevaluated archaeological resource (482-12-11/H) was identified at the Kilarc Development.
+For the Cow Creek Development, three unevaluated archaeological resources (482-12-03H, 482-12-04, 482-12-05/H), have been identified within the APE.
+These unevaluated resources would be treated as National Register eligible until such time that they are fully evaluated.
+There would be minor to moderate effects on other identified cultural resources.

 Erosion and ground disturbing activities associated with the Proposed Action have the potential to affect archaeological resources.
-Under the proposed MOA, however, overall effects on archaeological resources are anticipated to be minor.
-Although removal of hydropower-related mechanical and electrical equipment from the Kilarc and Cow Creek powerhouses would diminish the historic integrity of these resources, creating adverse effects, these effects would be mitigated by the proposed MOA.
+Under the MOA, however, overall effects on archaeological resources are anticipated to be minor.
+Although removal of hydropower-related mechanical and electrical equipment from the Kilarc and Cow Creek powerhouses would diminish the historic integrity of these resources, creating adverse effects, these effects would also be mitigated by the MOA.

 The No-Action Alternative would create minor to moderate adverse effects on archaeological resources in the Cow Creek Development.
 The two archaeological sites that are located on roads (482-12-04 and 482-12-05/H) would likely continue to suffer from surface erosion, creating minor to moderate effects on those resources.
-Effects on historic resources would be beneficial under the No-Action Alternative as the National Register eligible Kilarc and Cow Creek powerhouses would remain in use, and therefore continue to receive routine maintenance and up-keep.
+There would be no effect on historic resources under the No-Action Alternative as the National Register eligible Kilarc and Cow Creek powerhouses would remain in use, and therefore continue to receive routine maintenance and up-keep.

-4.1.12 Economic Analysis
+4.1.12 Summary of Comparison of Alternatives